Reviewmancing Saga – Romancing SaGa 2: Revenge of the Seven

 Before they even released their next iteration, Square Enix has announced that Dragon Quest 10 will see the light of day on the Wii.
 The announcement comes as a surprise to no one (which is different than the angry genre fans that bet and lost on the PS3 carrying the jRPG torch).
 The question still remains as to what this will actually mean for the console.

 While it is true that Dragon Quest has always appeared on the most popular console of the time, the reasons for this have always varied.
 For DQ 1-6, Nintendo was so dominant that there was no question as to where to put the series.
-For 7 and 8, Enix took a “wait and see” approach before choosing Sony, and released them many years after either Playstation had established their own dominance. → Read the rest
+For 7 and 8, Enix took a “wait and see” approach before choosing Sony, and released them many years after either Playstation had established their own dominance. → Who is that standing behind you?

 Review – Song Summoner